 Q: What should one expect when going on a last-minute holiday from Madrid?

-A: In Spain, it is easy to find things to do, because there are so many tourist attractions.
+A: In Spain, it is easy to find things to do because there are many tourist attractions.
 You can stay in hostels if you want.
 I recommend staying in the center of Madrid.
-If you’re going to stay in a hotel, try to book it with a tour company.
-You need to book it as soon as possible.
-If you don’t, you may not get a room, and you won’t be able to have a tour booked in time.
+If you’re going to stay in a hotel, try to book it with a tour company as soon as possible.
+If you don’t, you won’t get a room and won’t be able to book a tour in time.

 Q: Where should one visit Madrid?

 A: The Plaza Mayor.
-It is a very nice square with lots of shopping and beautiful restaurants.
-There is also a lot of history in the old town.
+What do you see with lots of shopping and beautiful restaurants?
+The old town also has a lot of history.

 Q: What’s your favorite city?

 A: I love traveling, so I could go on forever!
-Madrid is always fun, but I am also very attached to my home in New Jersey.
+What’s your favorite?
+However, I am also very attached to my home in New Jersey.

-Q: What are some things you’re looking forward to making this trip?
+Q: What are some things you’re looking forward to on this trip?

-A: I am looking forward to going to the Picasso Museum, eating tapas (Spanish finger food), and seeing the Prado Museum.
+A: I look forward to going to your you’re looking museumineatingnish finger food), and seeing the Prado Museum.

 Top 3 Myths About Trips from Madrid